shichao-an/notes/docs/spec/ch2.md

 Some of these may not be available from standard operating system tools and may require the use of dynamic tracing or the CPU performance counter facility.

+##### **Software Resources**

+Software resources, usually smaller components of software, can be examined.
+For example:

+* **Mutex locks:**
+    * Utilization is the time the lock was held.
+    * Saturation is the number of threads queued waiting on the lock.
+* **Thread pools**:
+    * Utilization is the time threads were busy processing work.
+    * Saturation is the number of requests waiting to be serviced by the thread pool.
+* **Process/thread capacity**:
+    * Utilization is the current usage of processes or threads in the system.
+    * Saturation is the number of process and threads waiting on allocation.
+    * Errors are when the allocation failed (e.g. "cannot fork").
+* **File descriptor capacity**: similar to process/thread capacity, but for file descriptors.

+If these metrics do not work well in your case, use alternatives, such as [latency analysis](#latency-analysis).

+##### **Suggested Interpretations**

+Suggestions for interpreting the metric types:

+* Utilization:
+    * Utilization ~ 100%: usually a sign of a bottleneck (check saturation and its effect to confirm).
+    * Utilization > 60%: may be a problem, because:
+        * Depending on the interval, it can hide short bursts of 100% utilization.
+        * Some resources such as hard disks (but not CPUs) usually cannot be interrupted during an operation, even for higher-priority work.
+As utilization increases, queueing delays become more frequent and noticeable.

+        See [Section 2.6.5](#queueing-theory) on Queueing Theory, for more about 60% utilization.

+* Saturation: Any degree of saturation can be a problem (nonzero).
+It may be measured as:
+    * The length of a wait queue.
+    * The time spent waiting on the queue.
+* Errors: Nonzero error counters are worth investigating, especially if they are increasing while performance is poor.

+[p48]

+##### **Cloud Computing**

+In a cloud computing environment, software resource controls may be in place to limit tenants who are sharing one system.

+OS virtualization at [Joyent](https://en.wikipedia.org/wiki/Joyent) ([SmartOS](https://en.wikipedia.org/wiki/SmartOS) Zones) imposes memory limits, CPU limits, and storage I/O throttling.
+Each of these resource limits can be examined with the USE method, similarly to examining the physical resources.

+For example:

+* "Memory capacity utilization" can be the tenant’s memory usage versus its memory cap.
+* "Memory capacity saturation" can be seen by anonymous paging activity, even though the traditional page scanner may be idle.

+#### Workload Characterization

+Workload characterization is a simple and effective method for identifying load issues, by <u>focusing on the input to the system, rather than the resulting performance.</u> A system without architectural or configuration issues can be under more load than it can reasonably handle.

+##### **Who, Why, What and How?** *

+Workloads can be characterized by answering the following questions:

+* **Who** is causing the load?
+Process ID, user ID, remote IP address?
+* **Why** is the load being called?
+Code path, stack trace?
+* **What** are the load characteristics?
+IOPS, throughput, direction (read/write), type?
+Include variance (standard deviation) where appropriate.
+* **How** is the load changing over time?
+Is there a daily pattern?

+Checking all of these can be useful.
+You may be surprised even when you have expectations about the answer.
+For example, the performance issue with a database, whose clients are a pool of web servers, may be caused by the load originating from the Internet, i.e. being under denial-of-service (DoS) attack.

+##### **Eliminating unnecessary work** *

+Eliminating unnecessary work is important, since sometimes unnecessary work is caused by:

+* Applications malfunctioning.
+For example, a thread stuck in a loop creating unnecessary CPU work.
+* Bad configurations.
+For example, system-wide backups that run during the day.

+Characterizing the workload can identify these issues, and with maintenance or reconfiguration they may be eliminated.

+##### **Throttling workload** *

+If the identified workload cannot be eliminated, use system resource controls to throttle it.
+For example, a system backup task may be interfering with a production database by consuming CPU resources to compress the backup, and then network resources to transfer it.
+This CPU and network usage may be throttled using resource controls, so that the backup occurs more slowly without hurting the database.

+##### **Simulation benchmarks** *

+Apart from identifying issues, workload characterization can also be input for the design of simulation benchmarks.
+If the workload measurement is an average, ideally you will also collect details of the distribution and variation.
+This can be important for simulating the variety of workloads expected, rather than testing only an average workload.
+See [Section 2.8, Statistics](#statistics), for more about averages and variation (standard deviation), and [Chapter 12, Benchmarking](ch12.md).

+##### **Separating load from architecture** *

+<u>Analysis of the workload also helps separate problems of load from problems of architecture</u>, by identifying the former.
+Load versus architecture was introduced in [Section 2.3, Concepts](#load-versus-architecture).

+##### **Tools and metrics** *

+The specific tools and metrics for performing workload characterization depend on the target.
+Some applications record detailed logs of client activity, which can be the source for statistical analysis.
+They may also already provide daily or monthly reports of client usage, which can be mined for details.

+#### Latency Analysis

 ### Modeling

 ### Capacity Planning